About Plymouth Place-based School Improvement

-Plymouth’s nineteen secondary schools are working together to improve outcomes for their young people across the city.
-Working with key partners such as the Teaching School Council, the Education Endowment Fund, Ambitions Leadership, the Local Authority and others, secondary Headteachers and their leadership teams have chosen to take a collaborative and sustainable approach to ensure rapid school improvement.
+Plymouth’ Multi Academy Trusts and the city’s 19 secondary schools have committed to working together to improve outcomes for their young people across the city.
+Working closely with key partners such as the Education Endowment Fund, Plymouth Local Authority, the Regional Schools’ Commissioner, and others, secondary Headteachers, MAT CEOs and their leadership teams have chosen to take a collaborative and sustainable approach to ensure rapid school improvement.

-The Plymouth commission has been operational since the latter two terms of the 2018/19 academic year.
-Precise self-evaluation and evidence gathering across a number of schools has resulted in an evidence based diagnostic and identification of themes across and given rise to a secondary school improvement plan (Annex A) that sits across all of the city’s secondary schools.
-This has the collective buy in from Regional School Commissioner’s Office, the Local Authority and secondary headteachers.
+The place-based approach to school improvement has been operational since the latter two terms of the 2018/19 academic year.
+Precise self-evaluation and evidence gathering across a number of schools has resulted in an evidence based diagnostic and identification of key themes across schools.
+This has led to the implementation of a comprehensive place-based school improvement plan that includes all of the city’s secondary schools, making best use of local, regional and national expertise and by centralising resources for the benefit of Plymouth’s children.

 Core principles that underpin the commission:

 Evidence informed and needs led, being ‘For schools by schools’ so it is both relevant and credible.

 Be founded on what has already worked in schools, bringing together the best in school improvement work.

 Realistic and flexible recognising the need for agility in responding to collective and individual school needs during this time.